In Stock

 Harvest

 Potatoes are prone to pests and diseases, including aphids, slugs, wireworms, blight, rot, and scab.
-To minimise issues, rotate crops every 3–4 years and plant only Certified Seed Potatoes.
-Maintaining good watering practices—watering below the leaves and providing the right amount to prevent over- or underwatering—along with crop rotation, soil cultivation, and ensuring the soil is well-suited to their growing conditions, whether in the ground or containers, will help reduce these risks and promote healthy, productive tubers.
+To minimise issues, rotate crops every 3 to 4 years and plant only Certified Seed Potatoes.
+Avoid planting in areas previously used for grasses or pasture, which can increase the risk of wireworms.
+Maintain consistent, below-leaf watering to reduce humidity around foliage and discourage disease.
+Ensure the soil is well-drained and suited to their growing conditions, whether in garden beds, raised beds, or containers.

 close